An earlier post listed the 7 Principles of Leadership Development in no specific order of importance:

 - Quarterly meetings with the internal training & development staff that will be teaching the skilled-knowledge sections and working with the mentors.
 This will serve as an update meeting plus a way to determine what is working and what may be needed for more success;

-- Updates to the Board of Directors sharing the progress and how it aligns with the strategic vision of the organization.
+- Updates to the Board of Directors sharing the progress and how it aligns with the organization’s strategic vision.

-The Leadership Development Team found the meeting with the CEO to be very eye opening and creating the accountability list above was useful for the CEO to know what was expected and he could share that with the Organization.
+The Leadership Development Team found the meeting with the CEO to be very eye-opening.
+Creating the accountability list above was helpful for the CEO to know what was expected, and he could share that with the Organization.

-When we had our 1st town hall meeting, about 2 weeks after kicking off the Leadership-Development Process, the CEO shared what he is expected to complete and how he will be measured.
+When we had our 1st town hall meeting, about two weeks after kicking off the Leadership-Development Process, the CEO shared what he is expected to complete and how he will be measured.
 Sharing that “We are all in the company to be successful, I am with you on this journey we all have measures to hit and work to do…Let’s do this together.”
-There was a palpable sense of excitement and clarity of why we are doing this and that the company is serious about the future leadership development of all the staff.
+There was a palpable sense of excitement and clarity of why we were doing this and that the company was serious about the staff’s future leadership development.

-With CEO and Senior Managerial-Leaders involved and having clear measures of success, a Strategy for Leadership-Development, the needed Skilled-Knowledge, Selection Process, Managers as Mentors and how we will Educate for Leadership the ~150 potential managerial-leaders, we kept on focusing on what is working and what the next steps will be…
+With CEO and Senior Managerial-Leaders involved and having clear measures of success, a Strategy for Leadership-Development, the needed Skilled-Knowledge, the Selection Process, Managers as Mentors, and how we will Educate Leadership of the ~150 potential managerial-leaders, we kept on focusing on what working and what the next steps will be…